 Michael delivers a primary takeaway message: Create experiences that make children eager to go out again the next time.
 Then he lays out how to do that.
 Whether listeners are planning a summer camp program, helping a school district fight the childhood obesity epidemic, or trying to raise the next Edmund Hillary, Michael's insights and advice will provide key guideposts on the path to getting kids active outdoors.
 See Michael’s related blog post, “10 Tips For Raising Outdoors-Loving Kids.”

 In this entertaining and informative talk and slide show, Michael shares anecdotes from his family’s many adventures—including backpacking in world-class destinations like the Grand Canyon, among grizzly bears in Glacier National Park, and along the wild Olympic coast, sea kayaking Alaska’s Glacier Bay, cross-country skiing in Yellowstone, paddling the Everglades, floating the Green River, and their regular family trips rock climbing Idaho’s City of Rocks and cross-country skiing to a backcountry yurt.
-(On their first yurt trip, the family skied three miles through a snowstorm when his kids were six and three-and-a-half.
-On the Green River, their five-family party ranged in age from four to 80—half of them children.)
+Besides sharing many stories, he talks about the critical importance of getting today's kids outdoors more—and how to get them to want to go outside.

 Can your family do this?
 Michael’s answer is yes—with the right preparation.
 Focused on the joys and funny moments in these family experiences and how to plan and pull them off safely with any group of mixed ages and abilities, this program can be targeted to audiences such as managers and staff of programs aimed at getting families outdoors, and outdoor-recreation and conservation professionals, organizations, and clubs.
 See Michael’s related blog post, “My Top 10 Family Adventures.”